-Currently, there is no medication or cure for celiac disease.
-Nor is there an effective method for prevention.
-The only course of action is to follow a strict gluten-free diet.
+Currently, there is no medication or cure for celiac disease, nor is there an effective method for prevention.
+The only course of action to avoid intestinal damage is to follow a strict gluten-free diet.
 This treatment places a significant hardship on service personnel and veterans as gluten is more than 80 percent of our foodstuffs.

-Studies show from 30 to 50 percent of celiac disease patients on a gluten-free diet continue to report symptoms and/or have intestinal damage.
-There is a wide range of both gastrointestinal and extraintestinal symptoms, and some patients are asymptomatic entirely.
+Studies show that 30 to 50 percent of celiac disease patients on a gluten-free diet continue to report symptoms.
 Fatigue and chronic abdominal pain are common symptoms.
 Increased fracture risk, anemia, and other consequences of malabsorption can have substantial impact on patients' quality of life.